dali0023/asp.net-core-note/Asp-net-fundamentals.md

  - 🔧 Creating a Custom View Engine

 **Controllers**
- - Controllers, Actions, and Action Results
+ - Controllers, Actions, and IActionResult
  - 🔧 Routing to Controller Actions
  - Filters
  - Dependency Injection and Controllers